Vacuum tube: Multifunction and multisection tubes

 By 1940 multisection tubes had become commonplace.
-There were constraints, however, due to patents and other licensing considerations (see British Valve Association).
+There were constraints, however, due to patents and other licensing considerations (see British Radio Valve Manufacturers' Association).
 Constraints due to the number of external pins (leads) often forced the functions to share some of those external connections such as their cathode connections (in addition to the heater connection).
 The RCA Type 55 is a double diode triode used as a detector, automatic gain control rectifier and audio preamplifier in early AC powered radios.
 These sets often include the 53 Dual Triode Audio Output.
 Another early type of multi-section tube, the 6SN7, is a "dual triode" which performs the functions of two triode tubes while taking up half as much space and costing less.

 The 12AX7 is a dual "high mu" (high voltage gain) triode in a miniature enclosure, and became widely used in audio signal amplifiers, instruments, and guitar amplifiers.

 The introduction of the miniature tube base (see below) which can have 9 pins, more than previously available, allowed other multi-section tubes to be introduced, such as the 6GH8/ECF82 triode-pentode, quite popular in television receivers.
 The desire to include even more functions in one envelope resulted in the General Electric Compactron which has 12 pins.
 A typical example, the 6AG11, contains two triodes and two diodes.

 Some otherwise conventional tubes do not fall into standard categories; the 6AR8, 6JH8 and 6ME8 have several common grids, followed by a pair of beam deflection electrodes which deflected the current towards either of two anodes.
 They were sometimes known as the 'sheet beam' tubes and used in some color TV sets for color demodulation.
 The similar 7360 was popular as a balanced SSB (de)modulator.